 Ghost Story/Circle of Fear: Television Anthology series

-The Phantom of Herald Square starring David Soul as a man who remains ageless, sort of.
+The Phantom of Herald Square stars David Soul as a man who remains ageless, sort of.

 A Touch of Madness, stars Rip Torn and Geraldine Page and the lovely Lynn Loring.
 Nothing is as it seems in the old family mansion.
 Is it madness that runs in the family or unsettled ghosts?

-Bad Connection starring Karen Black as a woman haunted by her dead husband’s ghost.
+Bad Connection stars Karen Black as a woman haunted by her dead husband’s ghost.

-The Dead We Leave Behind starring Jason Robards and Stella Stevens.
-Do the dead rise up if you don’t bury them in time, and can they speak through a simple television set.
+The Dead We Leave Behind stars, Jason Robards and Stella Stevens.
+Do the dead rise up if you don’t bury them in time, and can they speak through a simple television set?

 Night Warning 1983